mmisamore/fregetalk/fregetalk.md

 > - Similarly: filter p . filter q = filter q . filter p (useful when p or q is harder to compute than the other).
-Such tricks lead to *equational reasoning* about program structure
+Such tricks lead to *equational reasoning* about program structure - optimizations are potentially much more aggressive than in imperative languages.

-# Function Composition
+# Terse Data-Processing Pipelines

 > - The function composition operator is called .